Task-Driven Implicit Representations for Automated Design of LiDAR Systems: Representing LiDARs in 6D Design Space

-\textbf{Representing Existing LiDARs in 6D Space}.
-Within this continuous space, every LiDAR sensor can be represented as sampling \textit{discrete volumes} of LiDAR origins $\{\mathbf{x}_j\}\subset\mathcal{X}$, directions $\{\mathbf{a}_k\}\subset\mathcal{A}$, and times $\{\tau_\ell\}\subset\mathcal{T}$.
-To demonstrate this, we visualize several existing LiDAR designs within a simplified design space (6D $\rightarrow$ 3D) for 2D scenes in \cref{fig:fig3a_lidarsindesign}.
-In this paper, we focus primarily on co-located LiDAR emitter-detectors where $\mathbf{d}_e = \mathbf{d}_d$, and thus each sampled LiDAR design point represents both an emitter and corresponding detector ray.
-While co-located design is common for LiDARs, measurable LiDAR returns only strictly require the intersection of emitter and detector rays at a surface point, a principle leveraged in bistatic LiDAR systems \cite{tobin2021robust,scholes2024robust}.
-Our framework naturally handles both design cases by enforcing $\mathcal{M}(\mathbf{d}_e) = \mathcal{M}(\mathbf{d}_d) = \mathbf{s}$ so every sampled detector $\mathbf{d}_d$ has a corresponding emitter $\mathbf{d}_e$ mapping to the same scene point $\mathbf{s}$.
+\end{tightquation} \textbf{Representing Existing LiDARs in 6D Space}.
+Within this continuous space, \textit{all} LiDARs can be viewed as sampling \textit{discrete volumes} of LiDAR origins $\{\mathbf{x}_j\}\subset\mathcal{X}$, directions $\{\mathbf{a}_k\}\subset\mathcal{A}$, and times $\{\tau_\ell\}\subset\mathcal{T}$.
+To demonstrate this, we visualize several existing LiDAR designs within a simplified (6D $\rightarrow$ 3D) design space in \cref{fig:fig3a_lidarsindesign}.
+In this work, we focus on co-located emitter-detector LiDARs where $\mathbf{d}_e = \mathbf{d}_d$, and thus each sampled design point represents both an emitter and corresponding detector ray (although our framework also supports bi-static LiDAR design, shown \cref{fig:figure5}).